Questions for Self-Reflection on the Eve of a New Year

 This is probably an easy question for you to answer.
 Every year brings personal challenges, but this year has been especially difficult.

 The thing is, we don’t often reflect on the difficulties that we have faced.
-We either stew on them, or we avoid thinking about them.
+We either stew on them or avoid thinking about them.
 Don’t do that.

 Instead, reflect on the challenges and how you faced those challenges.
 How did you feel in the midst of the hard stuff?
 And how did you get through them?